Investing term

 The profit (or loss) on positions you've actually sold, as opposed to paper gains on positions you still hold.

-A realized gain is profit you've actually locked in by selling, as opposed to a paper (unrealized) gain on something you still hold.
-The distinction matters for taxes — gains usually become taxable only when realized — and for psychology, since unrealized gains can still vanish.
-Until you sell, a gain is just a number that can move.
+A realised gain is profit you've actually locked in by selling, as opposed to a paper (unrealised) gain on something you still hold.
+Until you sell, a gain is just a number on a screen that can still grow, shrink, or disappear entirely; selling is what turns it into money and makes it real.

 For example

-Your stock is up $5,000 on paper, but only when you sell does that become a realized gain — taxable, and finally beyond the market's reach.
+Your stock is up $5,000 on paper, but only when you sell does that become a realised gain — taxable, and finally beyond the market's reach.